CompleteCar

 How safe is the DS No.4?

-It hasn't, as yet, been tested by Euro NCAP, but its predecessor the DS 4 was and picked up a four-star rating in basic spec, bagging the full five stars with the optional Safety Pack in 2022.
-As DS has enhanced the advanced driver assist systems this time around, there's a good chance the No.4 will land the top rating when it is put through its paces.
+It hasn't been tested by Euro NCAP, but its predecessor the DS 4 was and picked up a four-star rating in basic spec, bagging the full five stars with the optional Safety Pack in 2022.
+As DS has enhanced the advanced driver assist systems this time around, there's a good chance the No.4 would land the top rating if it is put through its paces.

 Want to know more about the DS No.4?